Dre Campbell Farm

 Garlic is another popular natural remedy for powdery mildew.
 It is rich in sulfur, making it an effective treatment.

-Just blend two bulbs of garlic in two cups of water.
+Just blend 2 bulbs of garlic with 2 cups of water.
 Next, strain the mixture and add one teaspoon of liquid soap.

 Afterward, dilute a quarter cup of the garlic mixture in a gallon of water.
 Finally, use it as a foliar spray.

-A far easier option is to purchase a product containing garlic that fights against fungal diseases in plants.
+A much easier option is to purchase a product containing garlic that helps fight fungal diseases in plants.

 12. Compost Tea

-Some gardeners have gotten results using compost tea for powdery mildew, so it’s worth trying.
+Some gardeners have gotten results using compost tea for powdery mildew, so it is worth trying.

 To make compost tea for your plants, add a shovelful of finished compost to a 5-gallon bucket of water.